-October 22, 2019 - Pile burning and low-intensity prescribed burns have begun in areas around the forest.
+December 19, 2019 - As weather conditions permit, pile burning and low-intensity understory burns are continuing around the forest.
 Below is a list showing current activity, proposed projects, and completed work.

 For questions, contact the burn supervisor for the specific project.